Child Support FAQs

 Unless there is a court order specifying otherwise, you have the same rights as your child(ren)’s other parent(s) to school information, including grade report cards, parent-teacher conferences, academic calendars and special events such as recitals or sports games.
 You have the right to be listed as a contact in your child’s school database.

-You have a right to important medical information about your child.
+You have the right to important medical information about your child.

 Unless there is a court order specifying otherwise, you have the same rights as your child(ren)’s other parent(s) to medical information about your child.